 Last fall, in an issue of Vogue magazine, Lady Gaga publicly disclosed her struggles with fibromyalgia.
 This served to act as a spotlight on a condition that many of us have heard of, but don’t know a lot about.
-Lady Gaga disclosed that she lives in chronic pain, and has had to cancel concerts and admit herself to hospital due to the severity of her pain.
-Since her admission, there has been a lot of public conversation around fibromyalgia, and we hope that this post can help summarize where we are in that conversation and what that mean for you or someone you love who suffers from this debilitating condition.
+Lady Gaga disclosed that she lives in chronic pain, and has had to cancel concerts and admit herself to the hospital due to the severity of her pain.
+Since her admission, there has been a lot of public conversation around fibromyalgia, and we hope that this post can help summarize where we are in that conversation and what that means for you or someone you love who suffers from this debilitating condition.

 “It’s all in your head”